jeremytammik/tbc/a/2038_highlight_link.md

 The problem is that in this case `IUpdater` is triggered, which can lead to negative consequences.

-Question: how can I detect that this Preview is open or how can I detect that the dialog for editing type properties is open?
+Question: how can I detect that this Preview is open, or how can I detect that the dialog for editing type properties is open?

 **Answer:**
 You can use the native Windows API to detect that a specific Windows form is open.
-Presumably, this can also be done in .NET.
+This can also be done in .NET.
 You can search for something like [.net detect form open](https://duckduckgo.com/?q=.net+detect+form+open) to learn more.

 You might also try to track the `DocumentChanged` event; Revit creates elements and a view with a persistent name ‘Modify type attributes’.